Preseason Game 15

 MTL – 8+10+20 = 38

 TOR – Goaltenders: Paul Harrison, Mike Palmateer.
 Defence: Dave Burrows, Dave Hutchison, Trevor Johansen, Borje Salming, Ian Turnbull.
-Forwards: John Anderson, Pat Boutette, Ron Ellis, Jimmy Jones, Dan Maloney, Lanny McDonald, Walt McKechnie, Garry Monahan, Darryl Sittler, Lorne Stamler, Dave Williams, Ron Wilson.
+Forwards: John Anderson, Pat Boutette, Ron Ellis, Jimmy Jones, Dan Maloney, Lanny McDonald, Walt McKechnie, Garry Monahan, Darryl Sittler, Lorne Stamler, Tiger Williams, Ron Wilson.

 MTL – Goaltenders: Ken Dryden, Rob Holland.
 Defence: Rick Chartraw, Rod Langway, Guy Lapointe, Gilles Lupien, Larry Robinson, Serge Savard.
 Forwards: Cam Connor, Norm Dupont, Doug Jarvis, Yvon Lambert, Pierre Larouche, Jacques Lemaire, Dave Lumley, Pierre Mondou, Mark Napier, Doug Risebrough, Rodney Schutt, Pat Shutt, Mario Tremblay.